44-year-old man dies after falling 200 feet off rim at Grand Canyon

-Friday afternoon, the Grand Canyon Regional Communications Center received a report of a visitor who fell from the rim west of the Bright Angel Point Trail on the North Rim of Grand Canyon National Park.
+Friday afternoon, the Grand Canyon Regional Communications Center received a report of a visitor who fell from the rim west of the Bright Angel Point Trail on the North Rim of Grand Canyon National Park, KTLA sister station KTVX reports.

 Responding rangers located the body of a 44-year-old man approximately 200 ft. below the rim.
 The visitor was reportedly off the trail when he accidentally fell off the edge.